IbadMukrom/-CRM-python-django/README.md

-"Costumer Relational Management (CRM) using python django"
+"Customer Relational Management (CRM) using python django"

 have fun and keep coding  ^_^